the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 Crowther Lab science concluded how planting trees is probably the most effective way to combat climate change.

-The Paris Agreement (COP21) recognizes that Co2 absorption is necessary to keep the global temperature rise below 1.5ºC above pre-industrial levels, a task that emissions reductions alone could not achieve.
+The Paris Agreement (COP21) recognizes that CO2 absorption is necessary to keep the global temperature rise below 1.5ºC compared to pre-industrial levels, a task that emissions reductions alone could not achieve.

 On average, a tree is counted to offset 200 kg of CO2 over its lifetime, or about 10 kg per year for 20 years.